About the Foundation

 Clare is a nod to the brave, bold, and generous women who have given their time and talents to better the lives of others.
 The name ‘Clare’ recognises the women in Anna’s family, past and present, especially those who share this name.

-The nature of change is both challenging and constant, so we will continually learn, explore, experiment and evolve to ensure it contributes in the most effective way possible.
+The nature of change is both challenging and constant, so it’s essential to continually learn, explore, experiment and evolve to ensure Clare contributes in the most effective way possible.

 Alice Montague